What you need to know about waivers of liability.

 You may have seen a statement like this when taking part in an activity.
 It is an attempt to limit legal responsibility.
 It is often called a waiver of liability or a release.
 Such statements are not always enforceable, even if they are in a contract or on a clearly visible sign.

-Here are five things to know about statements limiting liability, aka waivers.
+Here are six things to know about statements limiting liability, aka waivers.

 1. A service provider must take reasonable care of your safety